Talaud Islands Regency

 The Talaud Islands Regency (Kabupaten Kepulauan Talaud) is a regency of North Sulawesi province, Indonesia.
-The Talaud Islands form an archipelago situated to the north-east of Sulawesi, with a land area of 1,251.02 km2.
-It had a population of 83,434 at the 2010 Census, increasing to 94,520 at the 2020 Census.
+The Talaud Islands form an archipelago situated to the northeast of the Minahasa Peninsula, with a land area of 1,251.02 km2.
+It had a population of 83,434 at the 2010 Census, increasing to 94,521 at the 2020 Census; the official estimate as of mid-2024 was 98,300 (comprising 50,500 males and 47,800 females).

 The largest island is Karakelong, on which lies the regency seat in the town of Melonguane.
-To its south lie the islands of Salibabu and Kabaruan, while the Nanusa group lies to the northeast of Karakelong, and Miangas island is situated midway between Karakelong and the Philippines.
-It is one of the three regencies to the north of North Sulawesi that are located between Sulawesi and the Philippines, along with the Sitaro Islands Regency and Sangihe Islands Regency.
-The island of Miangas is the most northerly island in the regency and widely regarded as the northernmost point of Indonesia.
-As the result, it is often referenced to describe the territorial integrity of Indonesia in various patriotic statements and songs together with Sabang, Merauke, and Rote Island.
+To its south lie the islands of Salibabu and Kabaruan, while the Nanusa group of 7 small islands lies to the northeast of Karakelong, and Miangas island is situated midway between Karakelong and the Philippines.
+It is one of the three regencies to the north of North Sulawesi that are located between Sulawesi and the Philippines, along with the Sitaro Islands Regency and Sangihe Islands Regency; originally these formed a single regency, but on 10 April 2002 this was split into separate regencies for the Sangihe Islands and for the Talaud Islands.

+The island of Miangas is the most northerly in the regency and is widely regarded as the northernmost point of Indonesia.
+As a result, it is often referenced to describe the territorial integrity of Indonesia in various patriotic statements and songs together with Sabang, Merauke, and Rote Island (respectively the most western, most eastern and most southern points in Indonesia).

 History

 The islands were known as Maleon, Sinduane, Tamarongge, Batunampato, and Tinonda.
-Human settlements in the region have been present since prehistoric time, shown by several artifacts of hand axe and chopper from 6,000 BC.
-There were also remains of chinaware, suggesting there has been continuous trading activity between the natives of the islands and outside world.
+Human settlements in the region have been present since prehistoric times, as shown by several artifacts of hand axe and chopper from 6,000 BC.
+There were also remains of chinaware, suggesting there had been continuous trading activity between the natives of the islands and the outside world.

-It was thought that inhabitants of the islands were originated from Southern Philippines especially Mindanao and also traders from Ternate.
+It was thought that inhabitants of the island originated from Southern Philippines especially Mindanao and also traders from Ternate.

+Geography

+Grouping Talaud with the Sangihe Islands and Sitaro regencies, there are 77 islands in the Talaud-Sangihe archipelagos, of which 56 are inhabited.
+Compared with the Sangihe archipelago, the islands are low-lying and forested, with hills rising to 2,231 feet (680 metres).
+The coast of Karakelong Island is steep except on the southern shore, which is fringed by a wide reef.

+The region is regularly rocked by large earthquakes and volcanic eruptions, as the Molucca Sea Plate is being consumed in both directions.
+A notable earthquake was the 2009 Talaud Islands earthquake, which was felt in the Philippines as well.